-The average commute at VAUDE in 2016 was 14 kilometers.
-That adds up to over 1.3 million km of commuting!
+The average commute at VAUDE is 14 kilometers.
+That adds up to over 1.3 million km of commuting annually!

-This shows that a company mobility management plan is an urgent need and extremely important.
-Since 2012, VAUDE has intensively worked on the issue of commuting and mobility management – not least because parking spaces on the premises have become very scarce.
+Since 2012, VAUDE has worked intensively on the issue of commuting and mobility management – not least because parking spaces on the premises have become very scarce.

 Instead of investing in more parking, VAUDE is relying on infrastructure and incentives for increasing the number of employees who bike commute (for the eco benefits and for the health benefits), come by bus or carpool to work.
-We eliminated another 65 parking spaces during the office remodeling in recent years.
-In their place, we designed a green campus with climbing wall and the most modern meeting rooms.
+We have eliminated another 65 parking spaces during the office remodeling in recent years.
+In their place, we have designed a green campus with a climbing wall and the most modern meeting rooms.
+Read more here.

-The VAUDE mobility concept consists of six components with which we want to motivate our employees to be as environmentally friendly as possible.
+The VAUDE Mobility Concept consists of six components to motivate our employees to be as environmentally friendly as possible.
 One of them is "Bike Commuting.”

-Since 2015, all VAUDE employees can take advantage of the “JobRad" (JobBike).
-The tax principle for company cars (so-called 1 %-rule) also applies to bicycles and eBikes.
+Since 2015, all VAUDE employees have been able to take advantage of the “JobRad” scheme.
+This is where the same tax code for company cars (so-called 1 %-rule) applies to bicycles and e-bikes.
 And it applies to all employees, regardless of their access to a company car.
 VAUDE is collaborating with two providers: JobRad and Lease-a-Bike.
 More than 60 VAUDE employees have used the program to acquire new, high-quality bikes for their daily commute.

 Leading by example

 The village of Obereisenbach near Tettnang, where the VAUDE company headquarters are located, has long been difficult to reach by public transport.
-Aside from a school bus that went to the local elementary school, there was no public transportation available VAUDE wasn’t willing to accept these conditions and therefore initiated a project – see "Creating Added Value with Commitment".
+VAUDE wasn’t willing to accept these conditions and therefore initiated a project – the Bähnlelinie.

-With success: On October 1, 2013 the Regional Transport Association Bodensee-Oberschwaben (bodo), with the support of the Landkreises Bodenseekreis and a local bus company, established a commuter line that connects Obereisenbach to the nearest train station in Meckenbeuren as well as to Tettnang’s urban transport grid.
+On October 1, 2013 the Regional Transport Association Bodensee-Oberschwaben (bodo), with the support of the administrative district Bodenseekreis and a local bus company, established a commuter line that connects Obereisenbach to the nearest train station in Meckenbeuren as well as to Tettnang’s urban transport grid.

-»Improving access to the city of Tettnang by public transport and to train connections at the Meckenbeuren train station is part of the Local Transport Plan adopted in mid-2011 by the Bodenseekreis (Lake Constance District).
-Because of the VAUDE initiative, their company headquarters could be included in the new design.
-Within our county, we want to ensure commuters access to environmentally friendly mobility." said Rupert Mayer, Area Director of School and Public Transport, Bodenseekreis County
+»Improving access to the city of Tettnang by public transport and to train connections at the Meckenbeuren train station is part of the Bodenseekreis Local Transport Plan.
+Because of the VAUDE initiative, their company headquarters could be incorporated in the new design.
+Within our county, we want to ensure commuters access to environmentally friendly mobility.« Rupert Mayer, Area Director of School and Public Transport, Bodenseekreis County

-Our goal is to reduce emissions from commuting (business travel and commuting) by 10 % by the year 2020 (base year 2015).
+Our goal is to reduce emissions from travel (for business and commuting) by 10 % by the year 2020 (base year 2015).
 How far have we come?
-Find the answer here
+Here is the answer.